tungerer/tungerer.github.io/_pages/cv.md

 Education
 ======
-* 2018-2022: PhD Linguistics and English Language (submitted), University of Edinburgh
+* 2018-2022: PhD Linguistics and English Language, University of Edinburgh
-   * Expected completion: spring/summer 2022
    * Thesis: "Structural priming in the grammatical network – A study of English argument structure constructions"
    * Supervisors: Prof. Graeme Trousdale, Prof. Nikolas Gisborne, Dr. Chris Cummins
+   * Examiners: Prof. Holly Branigan, Prof. Martin Hilpert
 * Feb-April 2020: Research visit to Prof. Adele Goldberg's lab at Princeton University (online only in April)
 * 2017-2018: MSc Linguistics (with distinction), University of Edinburgh
    * Thesis: "Priming as evidence of links between constructions: A study of aspects of the English resultative network"